 1. Check Airline Requirements

-Most airlines will require your cat to be in a carrier that can fit under the seat in front of you.
+Most airlines will require your cat to be in a carrier.
+The carrier should fit under the seat in front of you.

 2. Sit Near the Front of the Cabin